Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 * I would like to be able to register for an account.
 * I would like email confirmation after registering for an account.
 * I would like to be able to get in contact with the website owner.
+* I would like to be able to view a list of blogs to choose which one I would like to read more about.
+* I would like to be able to view the comments made on the blogs by other users.
 ### Returning user goals:
 * I would like to be able to login or logout.
 * I would like to be able to recover my lost password.